hothevu/homework/Udacity/week2.md

 # What I learned from previous week:

+ ( Continue learning about computer science, the examples using language Python )

  I learned about chap 2 of Udacity : PROCEDURE

  1. What are the inputs?